martispyc/cp/README.md

-## My competitve programming repo and the template that I use for competitve programming
+### My competitve programming repo and the template that I use for competitve programming

-Using C++17 and NeoVim to code.
+Using C++17 and NeoVim to code and codeforces to train.

 Objective: IOI gold